 Roller derby is a full-contact sport; however, Skaters cannot use their heads, elbows, forearms, hands, knees, lower legs, or feet to make contact to opponents.
 Skaters cannot make contact to opponents’ heads, backs, knees, lower legs, or feet.

 Play that is unsafe or illegal may result in a Skater being assessed a penalty, which is served by sitting in the Penalty Box for 30 seconds of Jam time.

 The team with the most points at the end of the game wins.

 Thirsty for more information on the rules of Flat Track Roller Derby?

-Too much?
+(Too much?
 Maybe a little creepy.
 Sorry.
-We're just excited to get back to derby and excited you might be joining us.
+We're just excited for derby and excited you might be joining us!)

 Lehigh Valley Roller Derby is dedicated to providing an opportunity for athletes to achieve their maximum potential, both athletically and intellectually through the sport of roller derby.

 Through intensive training, competitive activities and community involvement, Lehigh Valley Roller derby strives to embody specific core values including hard work, motivation, perseverance, respect for cultural diversity and continuous personal development.
 Our members are proud to be positive role models for young people by displaying a sense of good sportsmanship, personal integrity and ethical conduct and look forward to continued growth regionally and nationally.